 A lot of scientists link studying with exercising, and here’s why.
 You cannot overtrain your body in a day and then expect to have the best results without giving it some recovery time.
 The same thing goes with studying.
 Creating a schedule that’s consistent and makes you spend three to four hours studying every day will be a lot more efficient than spending entire nights trying to learn in the last couple of days before the test.
 Having such a balanced and consistent schedule makes a lot of difference.

 The rest is up to you.
 Get rid of all the distractions and simply focus on learning.
 While practicing, try to get better scores each time, because if you’re not competitive with yourself, you’ll have a difficult time improving.
+It is also important that you use resources online to help you study.
+For example, you can use Grammarly if you are working on your writing or eMathHelp if you need to check over your math problems.

 3. Bring an admission ticket copy